nosarthur/nosarthur.github.io/_drafts/gita-milestone4.md

 2s: end
 2.013366460800171
 ```
-We can see that only slightly more than 2 seconds is needed, instead of 4 seconds
+The total execution time is slightly more than 2 seconds, instead of 4 seconds
-in the serial execution case.
+in the serial case.
-By default, the Python thread libraries don't run across different cores due to
+By default, the Python thread libraries don't run across different cores.
-the global interpreter lock (GIL).
 Thus the speedup in the example is fully due to the second improvement.

 If you are not familiar with processes and threads, you should definitely look